Abiola010/sales-report/README.md

 **SALES-REPORT**

 Assuming a Sales manager or analyst was asked to present to senior management, stakeholders, or other relevant parties a sales report relating to a company’s sales performance.
-The purpose of the report presentation is to provide a overview of the sales data, highlight trends and patterns, identify areas of improvement, and make recommendations for future sales strategies.
+The purpose of the report presentation is to provide an overview of the sales data, highlight trends and patterns, identify areas of improvement, and make recommendations for future sales strategies.

 **INTRODUCTION**